Physics prospects with the second oscillation maximum at Deep Underground Neutrino Experiment: Introduction

 However, it should be noted that, a comprehensive and detailed assessment of the role of different oscillation maxima for long baseline experiment such as DUNE has not been addressed in the earlier work and this is the main motivation of the present study.
 In the present article, we begin with a probability level analysis highlighting the role of second oscillation maxima and its impact on the current unknowns in neutrino oscillation physics.
 We also address the issue of extraction of intrinsic CP violation using the two beams and show that the second oscillation maximum helps in resolving the ambiguity in CP phase measurement.
 We utilize optimal beam tunes to explore the precise role of first and second oscillation maxima.
-The standard beam tune used in almost all the studies connected with DUNE sensitivities is derived from 80 GeV proton beam energy and this is well-suited to optimize signal from the first oscillation maximum.
-However, one needs a different source to utilize the second oscillation maximum - here we employ an 8 GeV beam as was proposed in Project X~\cite{Bishai:2013yqo} to harness the signal at second oscillation maximum.
+The standard beam tune used in almost all the studies connected with DUNE sensitivities is derived from 80 GeV proton beam energy and this is well-suited to study oscillations in the vicinity of the first oscillation maximum.
+The wide-band default DUNE beam also covers a portion of the region of the second oscillation maxima.
+However, one needs a different source to fully utilize the second oscillation maximum - here we employ an 8 GeV beam as was proposed in previous Project X studies~\cite{Bishai:2013yqo} to harness the signal at second oscillation maximum.
+We note that the Project X 8 GeV multi-MW beam could be realized by the proposed Fermilab PIP-III accelerator upgrade option utilizing a 6-8 GeV pulsed Super-conducting RF (SRF) Linac~\cite{pip,osti_1631119}.
+The PIP-III pulsed SRF linac could generate 4MW of power at 8 GeV of which only a few 100 kW would be needed to increase the power from the Main Injector accelerator to $\sim$ 2MW @ 80 GeV.
+Therefore it may be possible to utilize a Main Injector beam of $\sim$ 2MW @ 80 GeV simultaneously with a $\sim$ 3MW @ 8 GeV beam derived from the SRF linac to generate neutrino beams for DUNE.

 The present article is structured as follows.
 In Sec.~\ref{framework}, we describe the basic framework used in the present work.
 This includes a review of electron neutrino appearance probability in vacuum and in matter, oscillation maxima of $P_{\mu e}$, CP asymmetry, mass hierarchy (MH) asymmetry and a description of an observable for separation of intrinsic versus extrinsic contribution to the CP phase.
 In Sec.~\ref{expt}, we describe the experimental inputs such as beam tunes used and detector details.
 Sec.~\ref{event} is devoted to a discussion at the level of event rates (with a discussion on backgrounds) at DUNE using different beam tunes.
 In Sec.~\ref{results}, we present our main results for sensitivities to CP, mass hierarchy, octant of $\theta_{23}$, resolution of $\delta$ and $1\sigma$ contours from a two-dimensional fit to $\tc$ and $\delta$ at the level of $\chi^2$.
 We summarize our outcome in Sec.~\ref{conclude}.